 Introduction

-Insects are the most diverse and largest group of animals with more than millions of species inhabiting on earth.
+Insects are the most diverse and largest group of animals with more than a millions of species inhabiting the earth.
 Around 1.5 million species of all organisms have been identified and described.
 However, estimates suggest that there could be as many as 5.5 to 7 million species.
-The insects play a vital role in the ecosystem ecology of a particular area.
+Insects play a vital role in the ecosystem ecology of a particular area.
 They help in pollination and maintenance of plant community composition and structure via phytophagy (Rahman et.al., 2017)[1].
-Insects also act as a bio-indicator for environmental changes because of their ability to distinguish between polluted and non-polluted air pollution loads (Jana et al., 2021)[2].
+Insects also act as a bio-indicator for environmental changes because of their ability to distinguish between polluted and non-polluted air pollution level (Jana et al., 2021)[2].
 They act as herbivores, scavengers, detritivores, predators, parasites and hence play a crucial role in sustaining ecosystem health and energy flow.

-Mulberry is a perennial plant with dense foliage that not only considered as a host plant of mulberry silkworm but also serves as a continuous source of food, nutrition, habitat and shelter for numerous insects.
-Among these insects some of them act as pest which impacts the health and yield of the trees that leads to a unsuccess silkworm rearing, while some are beneficial that helps in pollination, pest control and maintenance of soil health.
-Keeping in view the importance of presence of insect diversity, a faunal survey was carried out in the mulberry plantations at Assam Agricultural University, Jorhat campus in order to record the faunal biodiversity.
+Mulberry is a perennial plant with dense foliage that is not only considered as a host plant of mulberry silkworm but also serves as a continuous source of food, nutrition, habitat and shelter for numerous insects.
+Among these insects some of them act as pests which impact the health and yield of the trees that leading to unsuccessful silkworm rearing, while some are beneficial that help in pollination, pest control and maintenance of soil health.
+Keeping in view the importance of insect diversity, a faunal survey was carried out in the mulberry plantations at Assam Agricultural University, Jorhat campus in order to record the faunal biodiversity.

 2. Material and Methods